2 December 2015

 And so, finally, the chance for a proper ride was here – and even the smallest details were all in place, down to the colour matched bottle cages which William had sourced at short notice.
 I must confess, I did feel a little self conscious rolling up to the regular club ride on such a swanky bit of kit.
 But at the same time, it was great also.
 William joined us for an early ride before heading into the shop.
 I’m not sure if he was keen to see the new machine out in all it’s glory; or wanted to make sure I was doing it justice.
 Either way it was a rather fitting occasion to share a first actual ride together after many years of talking bikes, components, craft beer, coffee, and a few dozen other topics in his shop.

 At this point I find myself strangely lost for words.
 The route we took was a short 50km loop out to Jonkershoek gate, with a coffee stop at Ride Inn on the way back.
 The TCR rode as beautifully as you’d expect – being a club ride, our pace was moderate to easy most of the way.
 Will and Tom had a breakaway sprint over the last couple of kilometres up to the gate.
 I gave chase initially, the wheels spinning eagerly up to speed with a delightful whoosh as soon as I stamped down on the pedals.
-I hung on to the guys for a couple of hundred meters, but all the bike in the world doesn’t put me on the same level as them, so I dropped off20151202_080523 and rode up with the rest of the group.
+I hung on to the guys for a couple of hundred meters, but all the bike in the world doesn’t put me on the same level as them, so I dropped off and rode up with the rest of the group.
 There was a huge smile on my face at that little kick though – the bike had taken off with the spirit of a proper thoroughbred.
 I may never see any kind of podium, but I’m certainly going to appreciate and enjoy riding the kind of performance machine that does win races.
 The ride is as stunning as the looks.